MICHAEL GREENPrincipal - Architect AIBC FRAIC AIA

 A graduate of the University of Waterloo’s School of Architecture, Amanda joined MGA with over 10 years of work experience in Toronto and New York.
 Amanda always wanted to be a storyteller.
 She was drawn to MGA’s project stories, focus on research and innovation, and passionate team.
 Amanda’s hobbies include rock climbing and exploring the great outdoors.
 With these interests, Amanda naturally gravitates towards projects that centre around environmental sustainability.
 She is currently on the OSU project team designing the new College of Forestry.

 Candice’s childhood roots and experience working on and restoring boats led her to pursue a career in Architecture.
 She’s worked in California, Arizona, and New York.
 In 2010, Candice added Vancouver to her world tour and loved it too much to keep moving.
-Candice joined MGA in 2014 and has championed projects like T3 and the UBC Baseball Indoor Training Centre.
-She is currently working on the Oregon State University Forest Sciences Complex and the Royal Vancouver Yacht Club projects.
-When she’s not hard at work you may be lucky enough to catch her running, surfing, grocery shopping at Granville Island, or off travelling in faraway places like India!
+Candice joined MGA in 2014 and has championed projects like T3, the UBC Baseball Indoor Training Centre and the Royal Vancouver Yacht Club Dock Building.
+She is currently working on the Oregon State University Forest Sciences Complex and Newark's Riverfront Square.
+When she’s not hard at work she fills her time running, surfing, travelling the world and testing new recipes on friends and family.